Updated: Jan 3

-A person who is terrified and dishonest uses these dysfunctional arguments.
-They also use propaganda techniques, fallacies, and emotive language backed up by no hard evidence and no logic.
+A person who is terrified and dishonest uses dysfunctional arguments.
+They also use propaganda techniques, fallacies, and emotive language backed up by no hard evidence, nor logic.
 They silence, censor, disinvite, deplatform, intimidate, and ostracize those who contradict them.
 They care more about spreading their agenda than what is true.

-The prevailing dysfunctional argumentation indicate that pro-choice, pro-abortion elites are terrified and dishonest.
+The prevailing dysfunctional argumentation indicates that pro-choice, pro-abortion elites are terrified and dishonest.

 Even the most liberal democrats in our universities do not honestly support unregulated abortion.
 I say “honestly” because if they were not lying to themselves, they would actually encourage the scientific and medical exposure of abortion, which they have suppressed like Goebbels whitewashed Nazi concentration camps.
 They silence speakers who share the medical science of abortion.
 They disinvite speakers from campus for sharing abortion science.